-I, the unworthy Shr Syan, a lowly, ordinary Sanghan, weeping blood and bowing to the ground, exhort the great assembly and present-day men and women of pure faith: please listen and consider what I am about to say.
+I, the unworthy Shr Syan, a lowly, ordinary Sanghan, weeping blood and bowing to the ground, exhort the great assembly and presentday men and women of pure faith: please listen and consider what I am about to say.

-We have heard that resolving the mind is foremost among the essential doors for entering the Path, and that making vows is first among the crucial matters in cultivation.
+We have heard that having a clear intention is foremost among the essential doors for entering the Path, and that making vows is first among the crucial matters in cultivation.

 By making vows, we can save living beings.
-By resolving our minds, we can realize the Buddhas' Path.
+By becoming completely clear about our intention, we can realize the Buddhas' Path.

-If we do not make our resolve great and our vows firm, we will remain on the turning wheel throughout as many kalpas as there are particles of dust.
+If we do not make our resolve great and our vows absolutely firm, we will remain on the turning wheel throughout as many kalpas as there are particles of dust.
 Any cultivation will be only bitter toil done in vain.

-As the Flower Adornment Sutra says, "If you forget your resolve upon Bodhi, your cultivation of even wholesome dharmas becomes the karma of demons."
+As the Flower Adornment Sutra says, "If you forget your determination to awaken, free yourself, and benefit others, your cultivation of even wholesome dharmas becomes the karma of demons."

-From this it is clear that forgetting our resolve upon Bodhi is even worse than having never made the resolve.
+From this it is clear that forgetting our vow is (almost) worse than having never made the resolve.
 Thus we know that anyone wishing to study the Vehicle of the Thus Come Ones must first make the vows of a Bodhisattva without delay.

-But resolves and vows are various and they have many aspects.
+But becoming clear in this way and making vows are various and they have many aspects.
 If they are not pointed out, how can we know what direction to take?
 I will now explain them in general for the great assembly.

-There are eight aspects of a resolve: deviant, proper, true, false, great, small, partial, and complete.
+There are eight aspects of a vow: off course, proper, true, false, great, small, partial, and complete.

-What is meant by deviant, proper, true, false, great, small, partial, and complete?
+What is meant by off course, proper, true, false, great, small, partial, and complete?

-A cultivator's resolve is deviant if in his practice he does not investigate his own mind but knows only about external matters.
+A cultivator's vow is mistaken in its aim, or off course, if in his practice he does not investigate his own mind but knows only about external matters.
 Perhaps he seeks benefit and offerings, likes fame and a good reputation, is greedy for objects of pleasure in the present, or he may hope for reward in the future.
-A resolve such as this is deviant.
-When a cultivator seeks neither gain nor fame and has no greed either for pleasure or for rewards, but wishes only to settle the matter of birth and death, and to attain Bodhi, then his resolve is proper.
+A vow such as this is mistaken- it is off course.

+When a cultivator seeks neither gain nor fame, and has no greed either for pleasure or for rewards, but wishes only to settle the matter of birth and death, and to attain Awakening, then his vow is correct.

-If, in moment after moment, he seeks the path of the Buddhas above; in thought after thought, he transforms living beings below; if he hears that the road to Buddhahood is long and far, yet does not retreat in fear; if he observes that beings are hard to transform, yet does not become weary; if he proceeds as though climbing a ten-thousand-foot mountain, determined to reach the summit, or proceeds as though ascending a nine-storied stupa, fixed upon advancing to the top, then his resolve is true.
+If, in moment after moment, he seeks the path of the Buddhas above; in thought after thought, he transforms living beings below; if he hears that the road to Buddhahood is long and far, yet does not retreat in fear; if he observes that beings are hard to transform, yet does not become weary;

+if he proceeds as though climbing a ten-thousand-foot mountain, determined to reach the summit, or proceeds as though ascending a nine-storied stupa, fixed upon advancing to the top, then his resolve is true.

-If he commits offenses but does not repent of them; if he has faults but does not change them; if he is turbid inside but makes a show of purity; if he is diligent at the start but lax later on; if he has good intentions but mixes them with a quest for name and gain; if he does wholesome practices, but defiles them with the karma created by committing offenses, then his resolve is false.
+If he commits offenses but does not repent of them; if he has faults but does not change them; if he is turbid inside but makes a show of purity; if he is diligent at the start but lax later on; if he has good intentions but mixes them with a quest for name and gain; if he does wholesome practices, but defiles them with the karma created by committing offenses, then his motivation is false.

-"When the realm of living beings has come to an end, then my vows will end.
-When the Bodhi Way is realized, then my vows will be fulfilled."
-Such a resolve is great.
+When the realm of living beings has come to an end, then my vows will end.
+When the Bodhi Way is realized, then my vows will be fulfilled.

+Such a vow is great.